jjtriff/mail-newsletter/README.md

 ## The different parts of the app

 - `app.bas`: The super class that controls all others
+- `config.bas`: Where we keep the configuration as global variables
 - `mail-manager.bas`:  manager to handle the basic operations on the mail items (mv, delete, etc.)
 - `subscription-controller.bas`: the controller of every email string of clients to handle
 - `mail-sender.bas`: the responsible to handle the email sending process